Women-In-Technology-ACC/GrabAByte/02 - Git Basics/2-GitBasics.md

 **NOTE**: The company you work for might have their own way they like commit messages to be done, and you should always prioritize their way.
-But there is a standard practice in on GitHub and it is taking in the "imperative mood" or present tense.
+But there is a standard practice in on GitHub and it is writing it in the "imperative mood" or present tense.
 For example, in the earlier commit messages we used as an example:

 ```git commit -m "Add section on the status, add, and commit commands to the lesson 2 markdown file"```
 In this example we have already added the section, but when we write this commit, even though we have already added it we use the present tense "Add" instead of the past tense "Added"